 There is nothing worse than using a scientific study that correlates two variables and assuming causation.
 Translation: If behaviors typical of disorder “A” are seen in a lot of people with problem “B”, we cannot assume that “A” is the cause of their behavior.
 But we do it all the time.
 People who love coffee adore studies that say coffee drinkers seem to live longer.
 People who hate to exercise are validated by reports that find the number of heart attacks after exercise “is increasing”.

 When it comes to labeling children’s behavior, we should take a couple of big steps back with our erroneous reasoning.
 And when the label is ADHD, take three more.
 Not because ADHD isn’t a big issue for families.
 The struggles of kids, parents and educators shouldn’t be minimized.
-We should be cautious with labels when two situations occur: very young ages and multiple diagnoses that are determined largely by clinical observation, not testing.
+But we should be cautious with labels when two situations occur: children at very young ages and trying to make a diagnosis when it is determined largely by clinical observation, not scientific testing.
 Seeing ADHD in a child with hypermobility is one of those situations.

 Yes, I said it.
 Hypermobility is a motor problem that has a behavioral component.
 I don’t know why so little has been written on this subject, but here it is: hypermobile kids are more likely to fidget while sitting, more likely to get up out of their chairs, but also more likely to stay slumped on a couch.
 They are more likely to jump from activity to activity, and more likely to refuse to engage in activities than their peers.
 They drape themselves on furniture and people at times.
 And they don’t feel as much discomfort as you’d think when they are in unusual positions Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way